 1. Having served in a top international academic research institution or an internationally renowned company for at least 5 years and demonstrated development potential.

 2. Having experience in executing major research projects.

 3. Having made significant academic contributions to the respective field in the past 5 years.

-A:The terms of a Yushan scholar and young scholar are 3 and 5 years, respectively, and respective grants are provided during the term.
-Scholars who wish to renew their term should achieve favorable performance and undergo quantitative evaluation by their institution.
+A:The terms of Yushan Fellow and Yushan Young Fellow are 3 and 5 years, respectively, and respective grants are provided during the term.
+Scholars who wish to renew their term should achieve favorable performance and undergo quantitative evaluation by their instituion.
 The evaluation result will serve as a reference for term renewal.